 6. 4 epic waterfalls hike (Salto del Angel)

-This was one of the best day hikes we did in Jardin.
+This was one of the best day hikes in Jardin.
 The hike is extremely varied and takes you to 4 stunning waterfalls.
 You go past quaint farms and plantations, up the green mountains and into jungles and forests.
 It’s a moderately hard hike, but totally worth it.

 You can do this trek independently.
 Or if you don’t feel comfortable with that, do it as a tour with Jardin de Adventura.
 If you do it as a tour, it is my understanding they take you a different way.